 The bans by states on abortions are meant to put an end to abortions.
 However, research indicates that abortion bans only result in a rise of unsafe abortions — it does not stop them from attempting to terminate their pregnancies.
 Many patients denied access to legal and safe abortions in their states would likely seek alternatives, including traveling to safe-haven states protecting abortion rights or riskier alternatives and may require emergency care.

 Nurses may find themselves caring for a growing number of patients who require treatment for miscarriages, ectopic pregnancies, and other health issues that can result from pregnancy complications.
-Nurses will likely see greater patient loads and will face challenges on how to provide patient care in states where doing so carries a risk of legal action for them.
+They will likely see greater patient loads and will face challenges on how to provide patient care in states where doing may carry a risk of legal action.

 Nurses responsible for patient care must stay updated on the legalities of their duties to patients and stay informed on what constitutes being considered legal or illegal.